-So, this is a nice looking drone, it’s not a foldable drone, which is my favourite type of drones but it does have a nice design and it is one of the more colourful drones I have come across.
+So, this is a nice-looking drone, it’s not a foldable drone, which is my favourite type of drone but it does have a nice design, and it is one of the more colourful drones I have come across.

 The body is made from plastic, it’s very light, so I would not recommend you fly this drone even in slightly conditions.
 It weighs around 200g, so it’s easy to carry around and its weight also means that you will not need to register the drone if you live in the UK, Canada or the USA.

 As I said, it’s a colourful drone, one pair of propellers are coloured red and the other is black.
 The body is all black but at the top, it has a kind of emblem that reminds me of the emblem of Atletico Madrid (a Spanish top tier football club), it makes the drone stand out and gives it kind of sporty look.

 It comes with brushed coreless motors, these are quite powerful and allows the drone to fly faster, but they are not as efficient as brushless motors and will require more regular maintenance.
 One piece of advice I always give is to clean the motors regularly to keep them in optimal conditions especially if they are brushed motors.